 Something is wrong, I know it, if I don’t keep my attention on eternity.
 May I be the tiniest nail in the house of the universe, tiny but useful.
 May I stay forever in the stream.

-Oliver’s philosophy and elegant imagery were fundamental for me when I was forumulating the values and aesthetics of my site.
-I am eternally in her debt, the best I can do is relay her message, keep in the stream and look directly at this wondrous eternal.
+Oliver’s philosophy and elegant eye were generously instructive for me when I was formulating the values and aesthetics of The Examined Life.
+I am eternally in her debt; the best I can do is relay her message, keep to the stream, and look forcefully at this wondrous eternal.

 Occasionally I lean forward and gaze into the water.
 The water of a pond is a mirror of roughness and honesty—it gives back not only my own gaze, but the nimbus of the world trailing into the pictures on all sides.
 The swallows, singing a little as they fly back and forth across the pond, are flying therefore over my shoulders and through my hair.
 A turtle passes slowly across the muddy bottom, touching my cheekbone.
 If at this moment I heard a clock ticking, would I remember what it was, what it signified?

 On a December morning, many years ago, I brought a young, injured black-backed gull home from the beach.
 It was, in fact, Christmas morning, as well as bitter cold, which may account for my act.
 Injured gulls are common; nature’s maw receives them again implacably; almost never is a rescue justified by a return to health and freedom.
 And this gull was close to that deep maw; it made no protest when I picked it up, the eyes were half-shut, the body so starved it seemed to hold nothing but air.